 Brand Names: Silenor

-Generic Name: doxepin (Silenor) (Pronunciation: DOX e pin)
+Generic Name: doxepin (tablets)

-What is doxepin (Silenor) (Silenor)?
+What is doxepin (Silenor)?

 Doxepin may also be used for purposes not listed in this medication guide.

-Call your doctor at once if you have a side effect such as:
+Call your doctor at once if you have:

-Other common side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-You should not use this medication if you have untreated narrow-angle glaucoma or severe problems with urination.
-Do not use if you are allergic to doxepin or to similar medications such as amitriptyline, amoxapine, clomipramine, desipramine, imipramine, nortriptyline, protriptyline, or trimipramine.
+You should not use this medicine if you have untreated narrow-angle glaucoma or severe problems with urination.

 Some people using this medicine have engaged in activity such as driving, eating, or making phone calls and later having no memory of the activity.
 If this happens to you, stop taking doxepin and talk with your doctor.